iq2525/news-app/README.md

 ## Task Assumptions
 * The top 5 stories shown can be from any news source.
 * The entire app is only required in the English language.
 * The News API endpoint only has data for GB(Great Britain) and not specfically for the UK.
-Therefore used GB instead.
+Therefore used GB data instead.
-* Not sure how the Pull Request should be created.
-So raised one from the 'master' to 'release' branch
+* Not sure how the requested Pull Request should be created.
+So raised one from the 'master' to a 'release' branch
 ## Fulfilling User Stories
 ### Story 1
 ```